 Of course, plywood with 9+ layers will likely increase the cost of the flooring.
 Like mom always said, you get what you pay for.

 Look, we don’t want to make it sound like softer woods don’t make good floors.
 They do!
-But choosing between a hard wood and a soft wood is like choosing between carpet vs. laminate flooring.
-They’re both fantastic, but they each have their upsides and downsides.
-And when it comes to longevity, harder woods are the way to go.
+But choosing between a hardwood and a softwood is like choosing between carpet vs. laminate, or tile vs. laminate, or even tile vs. wood.
+They’re all fantastic types of flooring, but they each have upsides and downsides.
+And when it comes to longevity in engineered floors, harder woods are the way to go.